borntofrappe/borntofrappe/playground/Components/Heading Permalink/README.md

 ## Opacity

-Style the opacity to reduce the weight of the permalink icon.

-Transition the opacity _and_ color.
+The stylesheet reduces the weight of the permalink icon through its opacity.
+Include the property in the `transition` rule to smoothly change both the opacity and the color.

 ```css
 .permalink {